Becoming (Buffy the Vampire Slayer): Part 2

 In the mansion, Buffy announces her arrival by decapitating a minion.
 Spike surprises Angelus from behind, knocking him unconscious and proceeding to beat him brutally.
 To his dismay, Drusilla sides with her sire, defending Angelus and attacking Spike.
-Xander frees the injured Giles and they escape as Spike and Buffy fight against Drusilla and the remaining minions.
-Angelus regains his senses and removes the sword from Acathla; he and Buffy swordfight.
+Xander frees the injured Giles, and they escape as Spike and Buffy fight against Drusilla and the remaining minions.
+Angelus regains his senses and removes the sword from Acathla; he and Buffy engage in a swordfight.
 Spike knocks Drusilla unconscious and escapes with her in his car, leaving Sunnydale.
 Angelus overpowers Buffy and continues to torment her.

 At the hospital, just as Willow appears close to fainting, she suddenly regains strength and begins incanting in Romanian.
 She succeeds in restoring Angel's soul just as Buffy is about to kill Angelus.
 Buffy realizes that Angel is back and embraces him.
 She then sees that Acathla is awake as it opens its mouth and creates an expanding vortex.
 When Angel, oblivious to the vortex opening behind him, questions what happened and where he is, Buffy kisses him, professes her love and then drives her sword through him into the vortex.
 Angel is sucked into the closing hellish vortex and the world is saved.
-Distraught at losing her lover, being kicked out of her home and expelled from school, and now becoming a wanted fugitive in Kendra's death, Buffy departs from Sunnydale on a bus, while her friends regroup at school unsure if or when she will return.
+Distraught at losing her lover, being kicked out of her home and expelled from school, and now becoming a wanted fugitive in Kendra's death, Buffy departs from Sunnydale on a bus, while her friends regroup at school, unsure if or when she will return.

+Continuity

+Arc significance

+The Orb of Thesulah was the key to translating the Transliteration Annuls for the Rituals of the Undead.
+These texts contained the spell to restore a soul to the undead but were lost.
+In "Becoming Part 1," Giles says to Willow that he has an Orb, which he uses as a paperweight.
+In "Passion," the owner of the Occult shop says to Jenny that he sold an Orb to someone who was going to use it as a paperweight.